Marrying a Citizen of Mexico? How to Get a Green Card for Your New Spouse

 Although the U.S. has consulates in several cities in Mexico, not all of them process immigrant visas based on marriage.
 In fact, as of January 2016, only the consulate in Ciudad Juarez was handling immigrant visas.
 If you want to check to see if this is still the case, you can check the websites of individual U.S. consulates in Mexico on the web.

 If your spouse happens to be living in another country than Mexico, the consulate there would likely be the one to handle the case.

 Procedures If Your Spouse Is Already in the U.S.

-If, however, your spouse is entered the U.S. without inspection, or you are a permanent resident rather than a citizen, your situation is more complicated than this article can address.
+If your spouse entered the U.S. without inspection, or you are a permanent resident rather whose spouse is no longer in legal status or has worked illegally in the U.S., your situation is more complicated than this article can address.
 You may have difficulty obtaining a green card for your spouse, though it is not impossible.
 See an immigration attorney for details or if you have any questions about whether you qualify to adjust status.